iftialmin10/finance-app/design/ui/manage-profiles.md

 - **Active profile deletion attempt**: Button is disabled, no modal opens
 - **Preview errors**: If preview API fails, shows error "Failed to check affected transactions.
 Please try again."
 - **IndexedDB errors**: Shows error message "Failed to delete profile.
 Please try again."
-- **API errors**: If validation fails (profile is in use), shows error "Cannot delete profile: it is used in X transactions.
+- **Preview result (profile is in use)**: Shows error "Cannot delete profile: it is used in X transactions.
 Please delete or reassign all transactions before deleting the profile."
 - **Network errors**: Shows error "Failed to delete profile.
 Please check your connection and try again."
 - **Success feedback**: Toast notification "Profile deleted successfully."